If you waited 3 months for analytics results you could have had in 3 clicks ... let's change that.

 Download the report

-So what is an analytics governance platform?
+So what is an analytics platform?
 It’s software that allows you to connect all the parts of your analytics ecosystem.
-It works behind the scenes to help data scientists manage models and help IT audit analytics compliance.
-It provides information about model versioning, audit trails, model lineage and source data.
+It works behind the scenes to help data scientists build and manage models.
+It helps the business quickly get value from analytics.
+It helps IT from a governance and compliance perspective by providing information about model versioning, audit trails, model lineage and source data.

-“It’s not unusual for data scientists to recode models in a different language and wonder why the results don’t match,” says Oliver Schabenberger, Executive Vice President and Chief Technology Officer at SAS.
-“With analytics governance in place, you can request analytics on the same data from different languages, and you don’t have to worry about idiosyncrasies and differences of algorithm implementation, options and data models.
+“It’s not unusual for data scientists to recode models in a different language and wonder why the results don’t match,” says Oliver Schabenberger, Executive Vice President, Chief Operating Officer and Chief Technology Officer at SAS.
+“With an analytics platform, you can request analytics on the same data from different languages, and you don’t have to worry about idiosyncrasies and differences of algorithm implementation, options and data models.
 Consistency and standardization on the back end remove worries about differences on the front end.”

-An analytics governance platform allows all data users to stand behind the best algorithm.
+An open, inclusive analytics platform allows all data users to stand behind the best algorithm.
 It doesn’t matter what language you write it in, or where you drive it from – you know it will be accurate.

-“With the governance in place, it’s no longer an argument between an algorithm in an R package or a Python library,” says Schabenberger.
+“With a platform in place, it’s no longer an argument between an algorithm in an R package or a Python library,” says Schabenberger.
 “The languages execute the same analytic code on the same data model, no matter how you trigger it.
 And all languages reap the benefits of multithreading, distributed computing, common data access and security models.”

-Schabenberger compares analytics governance to web governance, explaining that you can pull up a webpage from multiple different laptops, tablets or smartphones and still see the same content.
+Schabenberger compares the model governance capabilities of an analytics platform to web governance, explaining that you can pull up a webpage from multiple different laptops, tablets or smartphones and still see the same content.
 Web governance standards allow that to happen.

-Analytics governance works the same way.
-You can pull in data and build models from different systems throughout the organization, and the analytics governance platform ensures consistency, accuracy and performance.
+Analytics model governance works the same way.
+You can pull in data and build models from different systems throughout the organization, and the analytics platform ensures consistency, accuracy and performance.

 Open and enterprise analytics together in one platform

 Let’s get back to the bank from the beginning of this article.
-Analytics governance lets this organization be open enough that James, Susan, Christina and Marvin can all use their preferred tools, and the bank can guarantee consistent enterprise-class results across all the different packages.
+An analytics platform lets this organization be open enough that James, Susan, Christina and Marvin can all use their preferred tools, and the bank can guarantee consistent enterprise-class results across all the different packages.
 IT now governs analytics implementation and the data to make sure everyone is working against the same data model.
+It also ensures IT is able to govern the use of data to comply with regulatory requirements.